Mochitto/Lisp-parser/README.md

 **13/10/2022**
 Rewrote the parser for the most part.
 There is a bug that I don't understand related to the lambda function.

+**14/10/2022**
+The lambda bug prooved to be much harder to understand than any other bug I met before.
+In the end, the wisest thing was just using...
+The debugger tool :')
+It's now fixed and ready to move to testing and writing the interpreter.